FedEx is trimming Sunday delivery to US rural homes - KTVZ

 By Chris Isidore, CNN Business

-FedEx’s Ground service will stop making Sunday deliveries to about 15% of the US homes in rural areas that it’s currently serving.
+FedEx’s Ground service will stop making Sunday deliveries to about 15% of the US homes it’s currently serving, largely in rural areas.

 The change will take place Sunday, August 21, FedEx announced Friday.